openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Privacy harms can occur if information about a person is released to another party without the person's consent.
 True consent involves both the person knowing what information is being released and knowing who it is being released to, and for what purpose.
-The means to ensure the session's integrity to prevent disclosure to unintended parties, including wallets not under control of the End-User, are means to protect privacy.
+The means to ensure the session's integrity to prevent disclosure to unintended parties, including Wallets not under control of the End-User, are means to protect privacy.

 Selective disclosure should be used to protect End-User privacy, when possible.
 If supported by the Credential format, the Issuer should make choices about which claims are selectively disclosable.
 Claims that are always disclosed can enable correlation by verifiers.
-Another possibility is issuing credentials containing only a single claim each.
+Another possibility is issuing Credentials containing only a single claim each.

-Multiple credentials can be linkable.
+Multiple Credentials can be linkable.
 Batch issuance can solve this potential privacy issue.

-An issuer normally should not learn where an End-User uses a credential.
+An Issuer normally should not learn where an End-User uses a Credential.
-The wallet should take care to not include information in the authorization request that may leak this information in an ad-hoc issuance scenario (e.g., a `state` value that contains clear-text session information or a `redirect_uri` that encodes this information).
+The Wallet should take care to not include information in the Authorization Request that may leak this information in an ad-hoc issuance scenario (e.g., a `state` value that contains clear-text session information or a `redirect_uri` that encodes this information).

-There's a potential for leaking information about the wallet to third parties when a wallet reacts to a credential offer that was sent to its custom scheme.
+There's a potential for leaking information about the Wallet to third parties when a Wallet reacts to a Credential Offer that was sent to its custom scheme.
-An attacker may send such requests, wait for the wallet to react (e.g., retrieve metadata about the "issuer" which in reality is an attacker server), and therefore learn which wallet is installed (e.g., by observing specific headers).
+An attacker may send such requests, wait for the Wallet to react (e.g., retrieve metadata about the "Issuer" which in reality is an attacker server), and therefore learn which Wallet is installed (e.g., by observing specific headers).
-This should be avoided, e.g., by requiring user interaction with the wallet before reacting to the offer.
+This should be avoided, e.g., by requiring user interaction with the Wallet before reacting to the offer.

 Many of the attacks described in (#security-considerations) are about unautorized parties gaining access to information.
 These attacks must be thwarted to prevent the accompanying privacy harms.